juanmanuel-tirado/juanmanuel-tirado.github.io/_pages/about.md

 # How can I contact you?

-You can contact me commenting any publication.
+You can contact me through social media.
 If you want to contact me for professional purposes use LinkedIn.